 Oftentimes the Thai government requests the U.S. Embassy or Consulate General Chiang Mai “certify” documents listed under “services we cannot provide.”
 Please note the Embassy and Consulate CAN notarize an affidavit which may or may not satisfy the Thai requirement for “certification.”

-Please see our commonly requested affidavits below and confirm in advance if the end recipient will accept an affidavit.
+The following affidavit templates are available for your convenience.
+It is prudent to confirm in advance if the end recipient will accept an affidavit.

 - Marriage Affidavit (Attestation of “single status” in order to be married in Thailand)